 Article 13 - Entry in force, duration and termination of the Agreement

-This Agreement shall enter into force on the date of the latter of the diplomatic notes by which the Parties notify each other of the completion of their internal legal procedures required for the entry into force of this Agreement.
+This Agreement shall enter into force on the date of the latter of the Diplomatic Notes by which the Parties notify each other of the completion of their internal legal procedures required for the entry into force of this Agreement.

 Notwithstanding the above, implementation of this Agreement for any specific sector shall begin after the relevant Cooperating Authorities have signed an appropriate Implementation Protocol for that sector.